- Purchase the complete Expat Arrivals Oman Guide (PDF)

 Pharmacies and medicines in Oman

-Pharmacies are widely available in Oman.
-Many are open 24 hours a day, and hospitals also have pharmacies operating around the clock.
-Many Western medicines are available in Oman.
+Pharmacies are widely available in Oman with a range of Western medicines.
+Many pharmacies are open 24 hours a day and hospitals also have pharmacies operating around the clock.

-Painkillers and cough medicines are usually available in supermarkets.
-Expats must keep the receipts for any prescription medicines if intending to claim back from their medical aids.
+Painkillers and cough medicines are usually available in supermarkets, while for prescription medicines, expats should visit a pharmacy and keep the receipts for any prescriptions if intending to claim back from their medical aids.

 Health hazards in Oman